wp-plugins/bulletproof-security/readme.txt

 404 Template file - /bulletproof-security/404.php and copying the logging code into your Theme's 404 Template file.
 When you open the BPS Pro
 404.php file you will see simple instructions on how to add the 404 logging code to your Theme's 404 Template file.

-HTTP Response Status Codes
+= HTTP Response Status Codes =

-1. 400 Bad Request - The request could not be understood by the server due to malformed syntax.
+* 400 Bad Request - The request could not be understood by the server due to malformed syntax.

-2. 403 Forbidden - The Server understood the request, but is refusing to fulfill it.
+* 403 Forbidden - The Server understood the request, but is refusing to fulfill it.

-3. 404 Not Found - The server has not found anything matching the Request-URI / URL.
+* 404 Not Found - The server has not found anything matching the Request-URI / URL.
 No indication is given of whether the condition is temporary or permanent.

 = What is the difference between BulletProof Security free and BulletProof Security Pro? =

 = BulletProof Security =

-1. .htaccess Website Security Protection
+* .htaccess Website Security Protection
+* Security Logging
+* HTTP Error Logging

 = BulletProof Security Pro Feature Highlights =

-1. AutoRestore - Automatic File Restore
+* AutoRestore - Automatic File Restore
-2. Quarantine - Automatic File Quarantine
+* Quarantine - Automatic File Quarantine
-3. Plugins Folder Firewall
+* Real-time File Monitor (ARQ Infinity)
+* Plugin Firewall (true IP Based Firewall)
-4. Uploads Folder Anti-Exploit Guard
+* Uploads Folder Anti-Exploit Guard
-5. Real-time File Monitor - All WordPress and non-WordPress Files
-6. .htaccess Website Security Protection
+* .htaccess Website Security
-7. Custom php.ini Website Security Protection
+* Custom php.ini Website Security
-8. F-Lock - Read Only File Locking
+* F-Lock - Read Only File Locking
-9. Security Logging
+* Security Logging
-10. HTTP Error Logging
+* HTTP Error Logging
-11. PHP Error Logging
+* PHP Error Logging
-12. Email Alerts / Log Files Automatically Emailed
+* Email Alerts
-13. Versatile Set of Pro-Tools
+* Versatile Set of Pro-Tools...
-14. Base64 Decoder / Encoder
+* Base64 Decoder / Encoder...
-15. <a href="http://www.ait-pro.com/aitpro-blog/3395/bulletproof-security-pro/bps-free-vs-bps-pro-feature-comparison/" title="BulletProof Security Features" rel="nofollow" target="_blank">View All BulletProof Security Pro Feature Details</a>
+* <a href="http://www.ait-pro.com/aitpro-blog/3395/bulletproof-security-pro/bps-free-vs-bps-pro-feature-comparison/" title="BulletProof Security Features" rel="nofollow" target="_blank">View All BulletProof Security Pro Feature Details</a>

 = Is BulletProof Security Network / MU / Multisite Compatible? =